TiDev00/XmlToJson/README.md

 # Xml To Json

-This python program will convert your XML file to the JSON format
+This python file contains a bunch of different functions that i implemented for an NLP project to deal with large malformed xml files